 sudo dpkg –configure -a (two dashes in a row before configure!)

-- Via RetroPie Setup install the PS3 controller driver
+- Via RetroArena Setup install the PS3 controller driver

-17] Q) Which kernel version of Ubuntu does v1 and v1.1 of the RetroPie build use?
+17] Q) Which kernel version of Ubuntu does v3.x of the TheRA build use?

 18] Q) Can I take a backup of my Raspberry Pi RetroPie build and just image it to use with my Odroid?

 A) No. The hardware and Linux OSes are very different (Raspian/Debian vs mainline Ubuntu).
-You can however gather all of your games/media from your Raspberry build and use it since the frontend of the RetroPie build remains for the most part the same.
+You can however gather all of your games/media from your Raspberry build and use it since the frontend of the RetroPie build remains similar.
+It will take some work to adjust.

 19] Q) I am seeing weird behavior that others aren’t talking about.

 A) Reflash your card.
 We have seen too many instances where for unexplained reasons the image for people has burned with odd results.
 Too many variables that could contribute, but many times a reflash does the trick.
 If not then try to re-download then flash again.
 This has been the resolution for multiple people.

-20] Q) Will there be a RetroPie build for the C2?
+20] Q) Will there be a TheRA build for the C2?

 A) Possibly eventually however we need a couple trustworthy people to join the dev team to assist that own one for the C2.

 21] Q) How can I play PC Engine CD based games?